Student Appeals against Academic Decisions

 The University entrusts the making of academic decisions (e.g. assessment, examining, exclusion) to academic staff acting in accordance with proper procedures.
 A student dissatisfied with a decision is entitled to query and appeal academic decisions.

-The Student Appeals against Academic Decisions Rule outlines how a student may query or appeal against an academic decision.
+University of Sydney (Student Appeals Against Academic Decisions) Rule 2006 outlines how a student may query or appeal against an academic decision.

 The Student Affairs Unit of the Registrar's Division has a website outlining the appeals process.